-Sure, you could go straight for the medical, like skin resurfacing, mole removal, or colon hydrotherapy or pick one of the spa massage menu for spa facial and massage but holistically, you would find, it makes greater sense to do a human aura scan or a bio energy medicine test.
+Sure, you could go straight for the medical, like skin resurfacing, mole removal, or colon hydrotherapy or pick one of the spa massage menu for spa facial and massage but holistically, you would find, it makes greater sense to do a human aura scan.

 This was the case with both my wife and I. We didn’t know where or how to start given the wide range of medical and spa services.

 Dr. Pakpilai recommended we take the human aura scan.
 Interestingly, it led us to decide “Cool Guy/Cool Gal Massage” as most appropriate for our wellness from the spa menu.